-Home-Start work with vulnerable families or parents struggling to cope for any reason across the UK.
-Alongside the British Red Cross and Co-op, they are running groups in 15 locations around the UK to help young mums (under the age of 25) who are feeling lonely or isolated to meet other parents and build self confidence.
+Home-Start work with vulnerable families or parents struggling to cope for any reason across the UK, including people who are feeling lonely or isolated.

 Independent Age offer regular friendly contact and a strong campaigning voice for older people on care and support, money and benefits, health and mobility.